Republican Primary • May 2026 Rhea County, Tennessee

 A Sheriff's Office Built on Trust

-These priorities are shaped by real-world law enforcement experience — focused on service, professionalism, and practical improvements that residents can feel in day-to-day safety.
+These priorities are shaped by real-world law enforcement experience — focused on service, professionalism, and practical improvements residents can feel in day-to-day public safety.

 Professional Service